caicai555/hzsi-website/_pages/cv.md

 **_Online Trade and Potential Invasion of Gars and Snapping Turtles in China_**
 _2024 - Present_ | Research Project, Lab of Animal Behavior & Conservation, Nanjing University.
 - Contributed to the conceptualization of research questions and data collection scripts.
-- Developed text mining tools and automatic species identification algorithms for invasion risk assessment.
+- Developed text mining tools and automatic species identification algorithms.

 **_Behavioral Studies on Ungulates_**
 _2021 - Present_ | Funded Research Project, National Natural Science Foundation of China.